Comprehensive Psychoeducational Evaluation

 The cost for a comprehensive psychoeducational assessment at Groves Academy, including testing, a one-hour consultation with the psychologist and a complete written report is $1,900.
-Testing is usually completed in one day, and the report is usually made available in about four weeks.
+The report is usually available in approximately four weeks.

 To learn more or to schedule an appointment, please contact Colee Bean at firstname.lastname@example.org or 952-915-4297.